 - Nut and Rebirth

-Nut was also responsible for the rebirth of Osiris after his brother, Set, killed him.
+According to some sources, Nut was also responsible for the rebirth of Osiris after his brother, Set, killed him.
 Osiris was the rightful ruler of Egypt since he was the firstborn of Geb and Nut.
 However, Set usurped the throne and killed and mutilated his brother in the process.

 - Nut and the Dead

 Nut also had associations with death.
 In some of her depictions, the authors show her in a coffin to represent her protection over the dead.
 She was the protectress of the souls until their rebirth in the Afterlife.
-In Ancient Egypt, people painted her inside the lid of the sarcophagi, so that she could accompany the deceased in their journey.
+In Ancient Egypt, people painted her figure inside the lid of sarcophagi, so that she could accompany the deceased in their journey.

 Nut had to do with many of the affairs of Ancient Egypt.
 As the protectress of the dead, she was an ever-present figure in the funeral rites.
 She appeared in the sarcophagi paintings with protective wings or with a ladder; her ladder symbol appeared in the tombs too.
-These depictions represented the journey of the souls to rise to the Afterlife.
+These depictions represented the journey of the souls to rise to the afterlife.

 As the goddess of the sky, Egyptian culture owed Nut the day and the night.
 Ra was one of the mightiest gods of Egypt, and yet he traveled across Nut to fulfill his role.
 She also had to do with the cosmogony and the beginning of the universe.

 One of Nut’s names was she who bore the gods for she bore the second line of Egyptian gods.
 This title could also refer to Ra’s daily birth from Nut in the mornings.
 Due to the resurrection of Osiris, people referred to Nut as she who holds a thousand souls.
-It was also due to her connection with the deceased.
+This was also due to her connection with the deceased.